Discreet Packaging

 In the initial learning phases, it helps to use devices to practice kegeling.

-Kegel toys such as the VNew Balls (also known as ben wa balls) can help you gain proprioception, learning to identify the spectrum from total pelvic floor relaxation to your maximum contraction.
+Kegel toys (also known as ben wa balls) can help you gain proprioception, learning to identify the spectrum from total pelvic floor relaxation to your maximum contraction.
 They offer additional support when exercising your pelvic muscles, and they come in 3 different levels that vary in size, shape, and weight.

 Ben wa balls allow you to choose what’s best for you depending on baseline strength level and what feels comfortable.